biotite-dev/biotite/doc/tutorial/structure/io.rst

     data = column.data
     print(data.array)

-The data access can be cut short, especially if the contains a single block and a certain data type is expected instead of strings.
+The data access can be cut short, especially if the file contains a single block and a certain data type is expected instead of strings.

 .. jupyter-execute::